The Population Foundation of India works across the

 Widespread support for Zero Teenage Pregnancy campaign in Rajasthan

-As part of our efforts to advance adolescent sexual and reproductive health, PFI conducted a two-month long Zero Teenage Pregnancy (ZTP) Campaign with support from the Government of Rajasthan.
+As part of our efforts to advance adolescent sexual and reproductive health, Population Foundation of India conducted a two-month long Zero Teenage Pregnancy (ZTP) Campaign with support from the Government of Rajasthan.
 The campaign was launched on National Youth Day (12 January 2020) by Dr Raghu Sharma (Honourable Health Minister, Government of Rajasthan).
 In two months, the campaign garnered support from over 200stakeholders across Rajasthan.
 They included two state-level ministers, 12 Members of Legislative Assembly, 14 bureaucrats and senior government officials, three radio partners and citizens of the state.

 The Zero Teenage Pregnancy Campaign (#ZeroTeenMothers) aimed to create public awareness around the high incidence of teenage pregnancies in Rajasthan.
 It further encouraged stakeholders to make a strong commitment towards ending early marriage and teenage pregnancy.